tdepke2/OpenComputersProjects/warp_mini/README.md

 * OC: microcontroller case (tier 1), EEPROM, redstone card (tier 1), CPU (tier 1), 1 memory (tier 1), transposer.

+* Other: button (placed on the front of the microcontroller).

 ### Setup instructions:

 1. As in the warp setup, build the teleporter structure.
 You can hold off on building the microcontroller until the EEPROM is ready.

 2. Get warp_mini installed on a computer that will be used for flashing the EEPROM (run `oppm install warp_mini`).

-3. In the install directory (`cd ~/warp_mini`), edit the code with `edit warp_mini_src.lua`.
+3. In the install directory (`cd /home/warp_mini`), edit the code with `edit warp_mini_src.lua`.
 Change any desired settings and update "thisDestinationSlotId" with the slot id that will be assigned to this teleporter.

-4. Run `build_image.lua` to pass the code through a preprocessing stage and compress the size to fit onto a 4KB EEPROM.
+4. Run `build_image` to pass the code through a preprocessing stage and compress the size to fit onto a 4KB EEPROM.
 It can now be flashed onto the EEPROM by running `flash warp_mini_eeprom.lua`.

     * Compression is done using a great Lua code compressor called [crunch](https://github.com/OpenPrograms/mpmxyz-Programs).
 It does use a fair bit of memory, so the computer used to run this may need some tier 3 memory installed.

-5. An assembler can now be used to build the microcontroller, place the microcontroller case in first and then the rest of the components can be added.
+5. An electronics assembler can now be used to build the microcontroller, place the microcontroller case in first and then the rest of the components can be added.

     * If the EEPROM needs to be updated (for example to change the settings), a new EEPROM can be made (and flashed) and then crafted with the microcontroller to replace the old one.